Yarmouth Circular walk

 From the western end of Freshwater Bay, head north on the Freshwater Way through Afton Marsh Nature Reserve.
 At a road, turn right to leave this route, then turn left onto a permissive path through the northern part of the reserve.
 At Afton Road go onto a disused railway line and follow this all the way back to Yarmouth, eventually bearing left past an old tide mill into the town centre.

-Leave Freshwater Bay on Coastguard Lane, heading N on the Freshwater Way.
+- Leave Freshwater Bay on Coastguard Lane, heading N on the Freshwater Way?
+(FW).
 At the end of the lane, keep ahead on a footpath through Afton Marsh Nature Reserve.
 Shortly after going through a gate, fork right and follow the path out to a road.

-Turn right onto the road for a short distance, leaving the Freshwater Way.
+- Turn right onto the road for a short distance, leaving the FW.
 Just before a bridge, turn left onto a path into the northern part of the reserve, with a stream on your right.
 The path soon crosses it on a footbridge and you continue along its other side for a further 500m to the A3055.

-At a path crossing, turn half-left to head N towards a three-storey brick building13 150m away.
-After passing it, bear left onto a residential road.
-In 200m cross the A3054 and keep ahead into the centre of Yarmouth; the town centre is 150m further on.
-At the end of this road the Bugle Coaching Inn is on the right and the George Hotel is in Quay Street to the left, which leads to the ferry terminal.
+The town centre is 150m further on.
+At the end of this street the Bugle Coaching Inn is on the right and the George Hotel is on Quay Street to the left, which leads to the ferry terminal.